WebAssembly/design/FutureFeatures.md

 ## Full IEEE-754 conformance

+WebAssembly floating point conforms IEEE-754 in most respects, but there are a few areas that are [not yet covered](AstSemantics.md#floating-point-operations).

 IEEE-754 NaN bit pattern propagation is presently permitted but not required.
 It would be possible for WebAssembly to require it in the future.